qureshi90/qureshi90/README.md

 ### Hi there 👋

+I am a self-taught Frontend Engineer having 3 years of experience designing and building web and mobile apps.
+I am working in React and React Native frameworks and using Tailwind CSS to create a user-friendly design.
+I also have experience with state management tools like Redux and sound knowledge of Git.

 <!--
 **qureshi90/qureshi90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.